pyc-team/pytorch_concepts/doc/index.rst

         :shadow: lg
         :class-card: sd-border-primary

-        Use out-of-the-box state-of-the-art models with one line of code.
+        Use out-of-the-box state-of-the-art |pl_logo| PyTorch Lightning models with one line of code.

 Shared Modules